Bit-Z Token (BZ) Price Tops $0.21 on Major Exchanges

-Bit-Z Token (CURRENCY:BZ) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on February 21st.
-Over the last week, Bit-Z Token has traded flat against the U.S. dollar.
-Bit-Z Token has a total market capitalization of $26.48 million and $5.66 million worth of Bit-Z Token was traded on exchanges in the last 24 hours.
-One Bit-Z Token coin can currently be bought for about $0.21 or 0.00000377 BTC on popular cryptocurrency exchanges.
+Bit-Z Token (CURRENCY:BZ) traded flat against the U.S. dollar during the one day period ending at 20:00 PM ET on February 27th.
+Bit-Z Token has a total market capitalization of $26.48 million and $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
+During the last seven days, Bit-Z Token has traded flat against the U.S. dollar.
+One Bit-Z Token coin can now be purchased for approximately $0.21 or 0.00000377 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.